rtyanas/WeatherCast/README.md

 The user may swipe through the pages at 3 hour increments.
 To select a different city return back to the city list by tapping the title.

 When on the list page select menu to add a city, state and zip code.
 This will be added to the bottom of the list and will be available for selection of weather data for that specific area.
+To delete a city from the list long click the city to remove then select DELETE from the title.